Curriculum

 How does the curriculum meet the required elements in the national framework?

-At St Cyres we will keep our curriculum under review and will revisit it throughout 2022 and after we adopt the new curriculum in 2023 as we do now.
-When the curriculum is adopted in September 2023 all mandatory duties placed on us by the Curriculum and Assessment (Wales) Act 2021 will be in place.
+At St Cyres we will keep our curriculum under review and will revisit it throughout 2023 as we do now.
+All mandatory duties placed on us by the Curriculum and Assessment (Wales) Act 2021 are in place.

 These include: -